1. D-Day was supposed to happen a day earlier

 An attack from the sea was not foreseen by the Germans.

-In order to succeed in a military invasion of Normandy, the attacking forces needed to not only make it successfully onto the beaches with their military equipment, but they would need to either carry their military and food supplies with them or have them shipped over.
+In order to succeed in a military invasion of Normandy, the attacking forces needed to not only make it successfully on to the beaches with their military equipment, but they needed to either carry their military and food supplies with them or have them shipped over.

 This is why Calais was the location Germans believed an attack could take place: the distance from England was shorter than that between the UK and Normandy, and there was a large, active port.